AriFordsham/GHCWiki/commentary/compiler/cmm-type.md

 This is essentially a custom-coded version of the GNU Assembler (`as`) `.machine` directive, which is essentially the same as passing the `-arch [cpu_type]` option to `as`.

 Cmm does not support the `target` directive.
 This is partly due GHC generally lacking cross-compiler capabilities.
 Should GHC move toward adding cross-compilation capabilities, the `target` might not be a bad thing to add.
-Target architecture parameters are currently handled through the Build System?, which partly sets such architectural parameters through [includes/mkDerivedConstants.c](/trac/ghc/browser/ghc/includes/mkDerivedConstants.c) and [includes/ghcconfig.h](/trac/ghc/browser/ghc/includes/ghcconfig.h).
+Target architecture parameters are currently handled through the [Build System](attic/building/build-system), which partly sets such architectural parameters through [includes/mkDerivedConstants.c](/trac/ghc/browser/ghc/includes/mkDerivedConstants.c) and [includes/ghcconfig.h](/trac/ghc/browser/ghc/includes/ghcconfig.h).

 ### Expressions